wp-plugins/crayon-syntax-highlighter/readme.txt

 1. Different themes and Live Preview under Settings > Crayon.

 == Changelog ==

+= 1.3.3 =
+* Added the ability to open the Crayon in an external window

 = 1.3.2 =
 * Added missing copy icon